UWCNuclear/DetectorEfficiency/README.md

 # How to Fit the Detector Efficiency with RootEffi
 *Instructions and script at* https://github.com/UWCNuclear/RootEffi and in the introduction slides :-)

+# PHY 312 Practicals

+In one file, submit your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)

+On iKamva, by Thursday June 3rd 2021, 1pm.

+Group A: GRIFFIN data

+Group B: MINIBALL data

+Group C: Soccer Ball data

+Group D: TIGRESS data